BergerLab/c_cablastp/README.md

 ```

-Current progress:  Can compress and decompress two same-direction matches and two reverse-complement matches
+Current progress:  Can compress and decompress two same-direction matches, two reverse-complement matches,
+and one same-direction match and one reverse-complement match.